rithviknishad/vitcc_electrical_issues/README.md

 # Electrical Issues Platform for VITCC

-A platform to raise electrical complaints in VITCC.
+A platform to raise electrical issues in VITCC.